 The main strengths of the current study are that it uses a simple and inexpensive text message based programme that is suitable for widespread use and will test this strategy in a randomised, controlled and blinded study.
-The study is, however, being conducted in only Australian tertiary centres and, therefore, the generalisability is somewhat limited, although the cohort size is relatively large.
+The study is, however, being conducted in only Australian tertiary centres and, therefore, the generalissability is somewhat limited, although the cohort size is relatively large.

-the leading cause of death and disease burden globally.
+The leading cause of death and disease burden globally.
 Secondary prevention strategies that target individuals at the highest risk with proven treatments are theoretically the most effective and efficient means of preventing cardiovascular events.
-Almondored condary prevention and provention and in particular poor adherence to lifestyle recommendations.
-Almondored condary prevention and provention and in particular poor adherence to lifestyle recommendations.
-Almondored condary prevention and provention a Design and rationale of the tobacco, en exercise and diet messages (TEXT ME) trial of a text message-based intervention for ongoing prevention of cardiovascular disease in people with coronary disease: a randomised controlled trial protocol
+However, surveys indicate poor utilisation of secondary prevention and in particular poor adherence to lifestyle recommendations, 4 In a recent sample of 18 809 patients, from 41 countries, following an acute coronary syndrome (ACS), only about 30% of patients Design and rationale of the tobacco, en exercise and diet messages (TEXT ME) trial of a text message-based intervention for ongoing prevention of cardiovascular disease in people with coronary disease: a randomised controlled trial protocol